dmccreary/dmccreary/docs/transcripts/the-robo-ceo.md

 So, you don't get a linear growth in innovation because of these ideas.
 The butterfly effect makes it difficult to predict the impact of innovation.
 Most of this innovation happens in software.
 While hardware continues to improve, we cannot predict insights in algorithms, machine learning, and AI, especially in NLP innovations like BERT and GPT-3.
 I've been using GPT-3 to create outlines for my blogs, and it's just phenomenal.

 What's interesting is to think through the general strategic direction of these innovations and realize that they affect how CIOs and CEOs do their strategy.
 Strategy is effectively a statement of your organizational goals—where you want to go.
-The Robo-CEO's job is not just to set that strategy but to monitor all the tasks we can do to reallocate resources so we can move in that direction.
+The RoboCEO's job is not just to set that strategy but to monitor all the tasks we can do to reallocate resources so we can move in that direction.

 This is where the enterprise knowledge graph can provide feedback.
 A lot of systems thinking is about feedback.
 Many CEOs write a huge document that says, "Here's our strategy for the next year," and then they throw it over the wall and say, "Good luck."
 But they can't monitor what's really going on at the fine-grained level.
-That's where I think the relationship between the Robo-CEO and the knowledge graph comes into play—to start getting that feedback and using it to constantly change your strategy to ensure your organization is going in the right direction.
+That's where I think the relationship between the RoboCEO and the knowledge graph comes into play—to start getting that feedback and using it to constantly change your strategy to ensure your organization is going in the right direction.

 ## Better Decisions